Wacom-Developer/sdk-for-multi-display/GETTING-STARTED.md

 ## Download compatible sample code

 The application is under constant development and as a result incompatibility can occur between SDK versions.
 Check the version of the installed SDK and choose the matching GitHub branch if one is available.
 Otherwise more recent SDK versions will use the master branch.
-For example, at the time of writing the SDK version available for download is *v1.0.6*
+For example, at the time of writing, the SDK version available for download is *v1.0.6*
 Therefore download and use the Sample Code in the branch labelled *v1.0.6* in this repository.